dellaighted/dellaighted/README.md

 ## Delighted to meet you!
 I'm Della 👋

 ### About Me
-I'm a 23-year-old developer based in the USA, and I'm passionate about crafting digital experiences.
+I'm a 23-year-old developer based in the USA.
+I like learning a lot of different things and using my technical knowledge to build small projects.

 ### Recent Projects
 I have been learning HTML, CSS, and JavaScript through [The Odin Project (TOP) curriculum](https://github.com/TheOdinProject/curriculum) which is focused on full stack development and fostering the programmer mindset, sharpening problem-solving and research skills, building a project from scratch and encouraging thoughful discussions in the TOP community.